- Lovely, bright color screen

 So what that tells us is that the tracking isn't always quite up to scratch, which casts some doubt on the usefulness of those added training metrics.
 Though there were some similarities in the type of data we saw delivered by a Garmin watch in comparison.

-On one run, the post-run data in the app presented a similar score for aerobic training effect, but scored us higher for the anaerobic training effect of the workout.
+On one run, the post-run data in the app presented a similar score for the aerobic training effect but scored us higher for the anaerobic training effect of the workout.
 This information is largely driven by heart rate data.

 Training insights compared: Xiaomi MI Band 7 (left) and Garmin Forerunner 955 (right)